mapbender/mapbender-documentation/en/functions/search/search_router.rst

   class: Mapbender\CoreBundle\Component\SQLSearchEngine
   class_options:
-    connection: demo                       # database (on which the element has access)
+    connection: geodata_db                 # database (on which the element has access)
     relation: mapbender_user               # table (on which the element has access)
     attributes:                            # table columns (which the element addresses)
       - gid